-This seminar will allow various members of the laboratory to gather once a month, without restrictions on their academic position, or the geographical region, discipline, or period on which they focus.
-Together we will read work in progress submitted by, in priority, PhD students, postdocs, and early career researchers attached to the laboratory.
-The multiplication of viewpoints and approaches will help to improve the texts presented during the seminar.
-By creating a space for academic dialogue for and with specialists from the geographical areas represented we hope to facilitate a crucial but often neglected step in the process of doctoral or post-doctoral research: writing the dissertation or a first article.
+The multiplication of viewpoints and approaches is intended to improve the texts presented at the seminar.
+By creating a space for academic dialogue for and with East Asia specialists, we hope to facilitate a crucial but often neglected step of doctoral or post-doctoral research: the writing process of the dissertation or of a first article.

-Feedback has been unanimous as to the profitability of these sessions.
-We also hope to make this seminar a space which, by combining intellectual rigour and informal functioning, will combat the relative isolation which often characterizes the period of the PhD, and the geographical and disciplinary cloistering which might affect some members of the laboratory
+Feedback from these sessions has been unanimously positive.
+We thus hope to make this seminar a space which, through combined intellectual rigor and informal setting, will break the relative isolation which often characterizes the period of the PhD, and the geographical and disciplinary boundaries which might affect some members of the research center.

 The Seminar’s Procedure

 The author submits a text to the organizers one week before the date of the seminar.
-The organizers are then responsible for circulating the text amongst members of the laboratory interested in participating, who undertake not to diffuse the text outside the seminar without explicit permission from its author.
+The organizers then circulate the text amongst members of the research center who are interested in participating.
+Texts are not to be disseminated without explicit consent from the author.

-The type of text eligible includes introductions or chapters from PhD dissertations, and future articles or contributions to collected volumes.
-While we do not wish to fix a strict word limit in advance, the authors should take care to propose texts of a reasonable length (30 pp. maximum).
-The text should be prefaced by a short presentation (mini CV, type of text, elements to contextualize it, disciplinary particularities, sources used, intended public, etc.).
-The text should, without necessarily being a definitive version, be at an advanced stage: the aim is to arrive, at the end of the seminar and after any revisions possibly suggested, at a final version.
+Contributions may include introductions or chapters from PhD dissertations, research articles and book chapters.
+While we remain flexible, authors should submit texts of a reasonable length (30 pp. maximum).
+The text should include a short cover letter (mini résumé, type of text, elements to contextualize it, disciplinary particularities, sources used, intended audience, etc.).
+The text should, without necessarily being a definitive version, be at an advanced stage: the aim is to arrive, at the end of the seminar and after revisions, to a final version.

-As the text has been circulated and read by the participants beforehand, the author does not present his text at the beginning of the seminar.
-After the organizing committee has reminded the participants of the seminar’s code of conduct, that session’s discussant will evoke the significance of the text, and discuss and criticize it constructively, in less than ten minutes.
-After this the author can offer a first response.
-The discussion is then opened to all participants.
+The author does not present their text at the beginning of the seminar since all participants are supposed to have read it beforehand.
+After the chair reminds the participants of the seminar’s code of conduct, the discussant evokes the significance of the text, discusses and criticizes it, in less than ten minutes.
+The author can offer a first response, before opening up the discussion to all participants.

-These monthly sessions will take place the first Thursday of the month at the CRCAO, in its Cardinal Lemoine or Condorcet locations.
-They will last between 60 and 90 minutes, between 11am and half past twelve, that is to say just before lunch, which will allow for discussions to be continued over a meal by those participants who wish to do so.
+These monthly sessions take place on the first Thursday of the month in one of the Cardinal Lemoine (Paris) or Campus Condorcet (Aubervilliers) locations of the CRCAO.
+They last between 60 and 90 minutes, from 11:00 to 12:30, i.e. just before lunch time, so that discussions can be continued over a meal by those who wish to do so.

 The Seminar’s Code of Conduct

-The principle role of the organizing committee is to ensure that the seminar takes place in a friendly and collegial atmosphere.
-One committee member will have the task of co-ordinating participants’ interventions.
-Criticism must be both concrete and constructive, as the sole aim of the seminar is to improve the text presented and to encourage its author.
+The main role of the organizing committee is to ensure that the seminar takes place in a friendly and collegial atmosphere.
+One committee member chairs the session.
+Constructive criticism is welcome, as the sole aim of the seminar is to improve the text presented and to encourage its author.
 Any intervention, question, or comment, must be formulated helpfully, and cannot be an overly long monologue or display of knowledge.